savannahmarshall/Logo-Builder/README.md

     * Right-click on logo.svg and select "Reveal in File Explorer."
     * Right-click on logo.svg again, choose "Open with," and select your preferred browser.

+You should now see your customized logo in the browser, displaying the text, shape, and colors you selected.

 Please click [here]() to view a demo on how to use this application.